onehub/pingdom-cap/README.md

 pingdom-cap provides Capistrano tasks that can pause and unpause Pingdom checks.

-or example, during a deploy, you probably don't want an email from Pingdom telling you that your server is unavailable.
+For example, during a deploy, you probably don't want an email from Pingdom telling you that your server is unavailable.

 ## Install